Download the latest information regarding flu vaccinations from Public Health England – Flu – 5 reasons poster

 We would ask that all parents inform the school should any of their children suffer from specific ailments, e.g. asthma, diabetes, hearing loss, defective vision etc. which may need special help or attention.

 Wherever possible, medication should be taken at home.
 However, if your child needs to take prescribed medication please contact the school office for a form requesting a member of staff administers this.
 This form will need to be completed before the medication is brought into school.
+Please note: We can only administer medication if it is prescribed 4 times per day.
 No un-prescribed medicines should be brought into school.

 Illnesses and accidents do, unfortunately, occur.
 We have a number of staff who have First Aid training and will deal with such incidents appropriately.
 There are occasions when we need to contact parents before the end of the school day, so please make sure we have up-to-date contact information for you at all times.